DexTrac-Inc/cl_jobs/README.md

 The command will:
 1. Connect to the specified Chainlink node
-2. Find cancelled jobs that match the feed IDs in the file
+2. Find cancelled jobs that match the feed IDs or patterns in the file
-3. Report any feed IDs that couldn't be matched to cancelled jobs
+3. Report any feed IDs or patterns that couldn't be matched to cancelled jobs
 4. In dry-run mode, show jobs that would be reapproved
 5. In execute mode, reapprove the identified jobs